JazzMaster/LazGFX/README.md

 		linux 32/64

 All in one go.
 FPC does NOT use MINGW libraries, like GCC requires.

-To do this:
+It uses RTL folders (per OS implemented routines) instead.

 I usually DL the FPC FULL sources and compile everything

-If you have issues, ensure you are building **from a LINUX host**.

-The makefile is not designed for MAC, MOBILE, nor Windows.
-It cross builds TO windows.
+The LazGFX makefile is not designed for MAC, MOBILE, nor Windows(MS Studio).
+(It cross-builds to windows.)

 I just run FPC over the main unit file right now.
 Nothing fancy.

-I dont know how to link this thru M$FT VS without using it-
-		it uses project files like Lazarus and Delphi.

--I havent gotten that far yet.
+The makefile will be used in the future.

 ### DEMOS!!!
 LOADS OF DEMOS!!!